Skip to main content

 The results

-- Completed more than 100 interviews with policy experts, operators, advocates, and refugees who experienced the admissions process firsthand
+• Conducted more than 100 interviews with policy experts, operators, advocates, and refugees who experienced the admissions process firsthand, grounding the roadmap in lived experience

-- Helped produce a 50-page report and a complementary paper outlining a concrete roadmap for rebuilding USRAP
+• Produced a 50-page report outlining a concrete, phased roadmap for rebuilding USRAP across 100-day, one-year, and two-to-four-year horizons

-- Created a journey map of the refugee admissions experience from the perspective of a refugee, helping policymakers understand the full end-to-end process
+• Created a journey map of the refugee admissions experience from the perspective of a refugee, helping policymakers visualize the full end-to-end process and its pain points